LacunaOmnibus/MontyLacuna/README.md

 - Ack through everything for "CHECK" and fix.

 - Go back to intelligence.py and see about creating a Spy class.

-- call_building_named_meth() decorator is already in the Building class; we don't need the "building" in there.  change it to just "call_named_meth" and fix all calls.

 - map.Star() is currently reading the 'bodies' dict list attribute, keeping it, and also creating the 'body_objects' object list attribute.
 I see no need to keep both of those